The difference between struggle and #fashernista ethics. The latter is comfortable. The former matters.

 On a parallel path of the last 20 years, we have been suffering from a #geekproblem: a cultural fixation within the tech community on solving social issues through purely technical means, in ways that exclude non-technical people.
 Encryption, for instance, is a valuable tool for privacy but isn’t a universal solution to all social or technological issues.
 The “more encryption” mindset neglects the importance of building trust and understanding in online communities, focusing instead on individual security in isolation.

 For example, with projects like #nostr when encryption becomes the end-all solution, we’re left with technology that is impenetrable to regular people, creating more barriers than it removes.
-The challenge isn’t just technical; it’s social.
+The challenge isn’t just technical, it’s social.
 We need to mediate the geek-centric approach with practical, accessible solutions that empower people, not only a few tech-savvy minorities.

-A #KISS and #nothingnew path, can help to mediate these issues, concepts that encourage us to revisit old, tried-and-true solutions rather than reinventing the wheel in ways that add complexity.
-Complexity and “innovation for innovation’s sake” leads to, too much, #techshit—overly complicated tech that serves no one but its creators.
-The KISS path reminds us that simplicity fosters inclusivity.
-If we want more people to engage with the openweb, we need to create tools that prioritize accessibility and usability over complex features.
-The nothingnew philosophy supports this by encouraging us to look to the past for inspiration, reviving old ideas that worked instead of constantly chasing the latest #fashernista trends.
+A basic #KISS and #nothingnew path, can help to mediate these issues, they are concepts that encourage us to revisit old, tried-and-true solutions rather than reinventing the wheel in ways that add complexity.
+Complexity and “innovation for innovation’s sake” leads to, too much, #techshit, overly complicated tech that serves no one but its creators.
+The KISS path reminds us that simplicity growes inclusivity.
+If we want more people to engage with the #openweb, we need to create tools that prioritize accessibility and usability over complex features.
+The #nothingnew philosophy supports this by encouraging us to look to the past for inspiration, reviving old ideas that worked instead of constantly chasing the latest #fashernista trends.

-Hashtags are tools for #DIY community organization, but in this era of #stupidindividualism, hashtags get dismissed as tools for self-expression or “fashion statements” (#fashernista).
+Hashtags are a useful tool for #DIY community organization, but in this era of #stupidindividualism, hashtags get dismissed as tools for self-expression or “fashion statements” (#fashernista).
 Yet, hashtags can serve a deeper purpose in organizing and connecting people around shared ideas and goals.
 Instead of using hashtags to show off, we can use them to build flows of mutual support and collaboration.
 The DIY ethos is central to this: organizing from the bottom up, using digital tools to strengthen offline communities and collective action.

 Embracing collective paths, one of the main issues that fractured early movements, like #indymedia, was the inability to work collectively.
 The culture of individualism championed by neoliberalism crept into activist spaces, weakening them from within.
 Reclaiming the openweb means reclaiming collective processes, where shared resources and collaborative decision-making are balanced with individual control.
 We need native digital spaces where communities work together, rather than being siloed into “users” isolated by individualistic platforms.

-Moving forward: Composting the #Techshit.
-We’re now on a path to compost the tech detritus of the past two decades—the techshit accumulated through#NGO funding of misguided projects and closed systems.
+Moving forward is now about composting the #techshit, a path to compost the tech detritus of the past two decades, the techshit accumulated through#NGO funding of misguided projects and closed systems.
 Just as composting turns organic waste into fertile soil, we can take the lessons of past failures to create a thriving, resilient commons reboot.
 By fundamentally abandoning the pursuit of artificial scarcity and focusing on shared abundance, we foster this better, more humane path.

-For this to work, we need to address the #geekproblem to place as much value on social solutions as we do on technical ones, to create tech that supports community needs rather than hindering them.
+For this to work, we need to address the #geekproblem by placeing as much value on social solutions as we do on technical ones, to create tech that supports community needs rather than hindering them.
 This path values process over product, relationships over transactions, and social well-being over profit.

-Ultimately, the choice is clear: continue worshiping at the altar of the #deathcult, or support the “native” path with the openweb.
+Ultimately, the choice is clear: continue worshipping at the altar of the #deathcult, or support the “native” path with the openweb.
 The former is the path we are on now, of escalating, isolation, environmental destruction, and social disintegration, while the latter offers a chance at connection, collaboration, and resilience.
-This path won’t be easy, but it’s worth the effort to avoid being subsumed by the dominant, #deathcult story we repeat to ourselves.
+This path won’t be easy, but it’s worth the effort to avoid being subsumed by the dominant, #deathcult story we repeat to oftern to ourselves.

 As we work to reboot old systems and build better ones, let’s ask ourselves: What are we helping to reboot today?
 By choosing collective action over individualism, KISS over complexity, and cooperation over control, we can step away from the current mess and plant the seeds for hope and survival.